LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Optimism-Sepolia-Testnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Optimism Sepolia Testnet Data Feeds
+# Optimism Sepolia Testnet Chainlink Oracle Jobs

 Optimism Sepolia is the testnet of Layer 2 rollup chain Optimism mainnet, and uses Ethereum's Sepolia testnet network as its Layer 1 protocol.
 Testnet ETH is used to pay for transactions on Optimism.
 Use the [Optimism Bridge](https://app.optimism.io/bridge/deposit) to transfer testnet ETH and LINK from Ethereum Sepolia to Optimistim Sepolia.
 Testnet LINK is available at [faucets.chain.link](https://faucets.chain.link).